 Santisteban, L., C. W. Benkman, T. Fetz, and J. W. Smith.
 2012.
 Survival and population size of a resident bird species are declining as temperature increases.
 Journal of Animal Ecology 81:352–363.

 Previous research on serotiny, a key life history trait for woody plants occurring in fire-prone habitats, has focused on fire where increasing fire frequency favors higher frequencies of serotiny.
 In contrast, we find that the dominant seed predator, the red squirrel, which harvests proportionately more serotinous than nonserotinous lodgepole pine cones, strongly selects against serotiny and can overwhelm selection from fire.
 Thus, the frequency of serotiny in lodgepole pine varies across the landscape depending on both fire frequency and the density of red squirrels.
-Based on recent unpublished work, the latter seems to be influenced by features of the soil and in turn forest structure and likely fungi abundance.
+Based on our most recent work, the latter seems to be influenced by features of the soil and in turn forest structure and likely fungi abundance.
 This is of considerable interest as the frequency of serotiny influences the number of seeds in the canopy seed bank and the number of seedlings following a fire with community and ecosystem effects.
 See A Small Mammal With Outsized Impact, a post of our blog on this topic.

 Talluto, M. V., and C. W. Benkman.
 2013.
 Landscape-scale eco-evolutionary dynamics: selection by seed predators and fire determine a major reproductive strategy.
 Ecology 94:1307-1316.